Dermatillomania Therapist Near Me/Online | Skin Picking Counseling

 Furthermore, dermatillomania also shows some genetic predisposition.
 That is why it tends to occur in families.

-Triggers of dermatillomania
+Triggers of Dermatillomania

 Many different things can trigger dermatillomania.
 These factors may include, but are not limited to: